Leadership, Diversity, and Civil Society

 - New Researchers stream

-The Conference is an ideal opportunity for new or early career researchers looking to meet, discuss and present their research with other new researchers in a supportive setting.
-A special series of parallel sessions will be run as part of the conference for ‘new’ researchers.
+The Conference is an ideal opportunity for new or early career researcher looking to meet, discuss and present their research with other new researchers in a supportive setting.
+A special series of parallel sessions will be run as part of the conference for ‘new’ or early career researchers.
 Attendance at this part of the conference is subsidised, and is intended for all early career researchers in the field of voluntary sector studies, whether postgraduate students or working/volunteering in the voluntary sector.
-For more details about how the New Researchers session works and how to submit a proposal for this stream, please click here.
+For more details about how the New Researchers session works and to submit your abstract, please see the separate New Researchers page.